 My name is Tiffany and I am elated you have come to visit my page.
 It’s simple, but it’s me.
-At only twenty-seven years old, I have so many things I want to do and see.
+At only twenty-eight years old, I have so many things I want to do and see.
 I was born in the beautiful city of Los Angeles, but have grown up in “The Sunshine State” of Florida.
 Jacksonville is a great base and we are known as “The Bold New City” of the South.
 I have learned that, whether I like it or not, there will be no shortage of sunshine or boldness in my life!
 I am a not-so-recent college graduate with a Bachelors Degree in Biology, specifically with a concentration in Medical Laboratory Science.
 Oops, I hate it when I accidentally reveal my secret identity as a “mad scientist”.
 But it’s true!
 My life revolves around it daily.

 But pish posh about jobs!
 Let’s get into the fun stuff, shall we?

-Although my science thinking is always hard at work, the right side of my brain is just as powerful.
+Although my left side is always hard at work, the right side of my brain is just as powerful.
 I am a serial doodler and, when I hear a beat I like, rhythm is known to take over my hips.
 To my personal circle, I am known to be a huge goof and sweetheart.
 To everyone else, I’m just the weirdo with the loud laugh and no shame.
 Either way, I am here to bring joy to the masses.
 My relationships are very important to me and I like to think people want to have me on their team (but…not like a sports team.
 ‘Cuz I’m no Serena Williams).

 My greatest joys right now would be Hulu-binging, writing letters, coffee at night, forcing myself to cook, Instagram notifications, random adventures in my own city, and thinking about how I am going to decorate my new-ish townhouse in the upcoming months (turns out that is a never-ending project).
 Oh, and I am hoping to get a puppy come this summer!
 If that doesn’t sound like the single-lady life, I don’t know what does!